 How to protect your credit if you experience a job loss

 If you are concerned about your credit score, it is important to act fast.
 Finding new employment to pay your bills is obviously the most desirable outcome.
 However, this may be difficult until the pandemic is no longer a factor.
 In the meantime, you can call your creditors and inquire about any payment assistant programs they may offer.
 Such programs could help you pause, defer, or even decrease your payments until you get back on your financial feet.
 A growing number of businesses are willing to work with their customers during this difficult time, and it can’t hurt to ask.

 If your credit does take a hit during unemployment, there are plenty of ways to turn things around.
 If you didn’t call your creditors before the damage, there’s no better time than now to play catch up.
 Talking through your unique circumstance and creating a plan with the billing companies directly is a start.
-Furthermore, taking steps to lower your utilization ratio, which may mean making cuts to your budget, is another way to get back on track.
+Furthermore, taking steps to manage your utilization ratio, which may mean making cuts to your budget, is another way to get back on track.

 Lastly, with fewer employees overseeing billing procedures and more daily online activity, your credit report could be at a higher risk for errors or even identity theft.
 Because of this, using software solutions like ScoreShuttle to regularly monitor your credit report has never been more important.
 If you do find an inaccuracy or suspect fraud on any of your 3-bureau credit reports, ScoreShuttle gives you the option to dispute it in a single click.
-To get started, access your free credit score now.
+To get started, access your $0 credit score now.

 Disclaimer: ScoreShuttle is not affiliated with the Department of Labor or any related government entity.
 Any information contained on this website is for informational purposes only.
 You should not rely upon or act upon any information provided without applicable legal or professional advice.